jfmonteil/pentaho-influxdb-plugin/README.md

 InfluxDB is a Database specialized in time series, used massively for IoT projects (https://www.influxdata.com/)

-The package contains 1 step :
+The package contains 2 steps :
 * InfluxDB Input : Reads specified fields from a query on InfluxDB
+* Execute InfluxQL : Executes an InfluxQL query and retrunrs the result as JSON

+a number of sample transformations are included in the *sample* directory.

 ## Installation
 In *delivery rep* you will find a zip that you can unzip in your *pentaho/design-tools/data-integration/plugin* folder.